fbownz/academicresearchassistant/readme.md

 # academicresearchassistants
-A job based site that lets its users bid for work and they are paid by the number of pages of work done.

-https://twitter.com/fbownz
+A REST API, and backend app for Online-Freelance jobs site that enables users to bid on jobs and interact with clients and admin alike. www.academicresearchassistants.com https://twitter.com/fbownz